 To request funding, please send an email to Dr. Richard Andreatta at richard.andreatta@uky.edu containing the following information in an organized bulleted list:

-The College of Health Sciences Undergraduate Research Program is pleased to announce the availability of travel and meeting registration funding assistance from the Vice-President for Research (VPR) office for undergraduates presenting research at professional, scientific, and/or other research-based meetings (e.g., Posters at the Capital, UK CCTS, NCUR).
+The College of Health Sciences Undergraduate Research Program is pleased to announce the availability of travel and meeting registration funding assistance from the Vice-President for Research (VPR) office for undergraduates presenting research at professional, scientific, and/or other research-based meetings (e.g., Posters at the Capital, UK CCTS, NCUR, etc).
 Funds are available to help defray the cost of travel and meeting fees for student presenters.
-Funds can only be used for registration and travel expenses (e.g., airfare, mileage, lodging, meals) to a meeting for the undergraduate researcher to present their work.
+Funds can only be used for meeting registration and travel expenses (e.g., airfare, mileage, lodging, meals) to a meeting for the undergraduate researcher to present their work.

-Requests can be made for up to $500 (maximum) per student per academic year.
+Requests can be made for up to $350 per student per academic year.
 In the application, you must justify the amount being requested and provide an explanation of how the requested amount will be specifically used to support your conference travel and attendance.
 Funding will be provided on a rolling basis until the yearly office budget is spent.
-The maximum funding amount of $500 may be lowered depending on the number of applications received during the academic year.
-Lowering the maximum amount will allow us to help more students if the need arises.

 Reviews will be performed administratively by the CHS Director of Undergraduate Research.
 The goal will always be to try and fund as many students as possible with our budgeted monies.